-Homecoming week was illed with class competitions, eniors taking all; the excitement of who would be homecoming queen and football king, having a date for the dance; Sweet Soul

-Blues featuring CW Moss and the Barrow Gang, going to a pregame dinner, painting our cars with victory signs, becoming hoarse at the pep rally and at the big game.
+Homecoming week was illed with class competitions, eniors taking all; the excitement of who would be homecoming queen and football king, having a date for the dance; Sweet Soul Blues featuring CW Moss and the Barrow Gang, going to a pregame dinner, painting our cars with victory signs, becoming hoarse at the pep rally and at the big game.

 Seniors took all the honors during homecoming's Let's Stop Decatur Week.
 LEFT The class officers made monkeys of themselves, having to peel and eat a banana with one hand.
 Tom Good stuffs it in, winning it for the seniors.
 CENTER ABOVE Homecoming queen finalist Cindy Evans CENTER BELOW Queen finalist Gay Inman.
 ABOVE RIGHT Queen finalist Paula Luesse.
+CENTER 1968 Football King Terry Tanner and Homecoming Queen Marcia Foster.
+RIGHT ABOVE Junior attendant Rita Lierman.
+FAR RIGHT ABOVE Sophomore attendant Jackie Cox.
+RIGHT Sherri Atkins adds the finishing touches to the homecoming dance decorations.
+FAR RIGHT Hippie Joan Willmering pulled one of the floats in the assembly and threw "LSD" sugar cubes to the crowd.

 FT ABOVE Brenda Saban releases a tle tension during the half time.
 GHT ABOVE Bill Hussong watches e clock before he has to go back on e field at the half.
-ABOVE Many sined looks are seen on the faces the crowd as the precious seconds by.
-RIGHT Steve Amsbary proves at man really is of a violent nature.
-The senior car smash didn't make any oney but it was still a great success.
+ABOVE Many ained looks are seen on the faces the crowd as the precious seconds , by.
+RIGHT Steve Amsbary proves at man really is of a violent nature. e senior car smash didn't make any oney but it was still a great success.